GravityKit/GravityExport-Lite/readme.txt

 1. Upload `gf-entries-in-excel` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Forms > Select a form > Settings > Results in Excel to obtain your url
+1. Go to Forms > Select a form > Settings > Results in Excel to obtain your URL
 1. Download that Excel file!

 == Frequently Asked Questions ==